projectcalico/calico/master/getting-started/openstack/installation/redhat.md

 -   One or more machines running RHEL, with OpenStack installed.
 -   SSH access to these machines.
+-   Root access on those machines.
+All of the commands shown below should be run as root.
 -   Working DNS between these machines (use `/etc/hosts` if you don't have DNS on your network).